Adi Shankara: That you are

 Up.I.174: "Through such sentences as "Thou art That" one knows one's own Atman, the Witness of all the internal organs."
 Up.I.18.190: "Through such sentences as "[Thou art] the Existent" [...] right knowledge concerning the inner Atman will become clearer."
 Up.I.18.193-194: "In the sentence "Thou art That" [...] [t]he word "That" means inner Atman."

 The statement "tat tvam asi" sheds the false notion that Atman is different from Brahman.
-According toNakamura, the non-duality of atman and Brahman "is a famous characteristic of Sankara's thought, but it was already taught by Sundarapandya" (c.
+According to Nakamura, the non-duality of atman and Brahman "is a famous characteristic of Sankara's thought, but it was already taught by Sundarapandya" (c.
 600 CE or earlier).
 Shankara cites Sundarapandya in his comments to Brahma Sutra verse I.1.4:

 When the metaphorical or false atman is non-existent, [the ideas of my] child, [my] body are sublated.
 Therefore, when it is realized that 'I am the existent Brahman, atman, how can anyduty exist?

 From this, and a large number of other accordances, Nakamura concludes that Shankar was not an original thinker, but "a synthesizer of existing Advaita and the rejuvenator, as well as a defender, of ancient learning."

 Meditation on the Mahāvākya

 In the Upadesasahasri Shankara, Shankara is ambivalent on the need for meditation on the Upanishadic mahavyaka.
 He states that "right knowledge arises at the moment of hearing," and rejects prasamcaksa or prasamkhyana meditation, that is, meditation on the meaning of the sentences, and in Up.II.3 recommends parisamkhyana, separating Atman from everything that is not Atman, that is, the sense-objects and sense-organs, and the pleasant and unpleasant things and merit and demerit connected with them.
 Yet, Shankara then concludes with declaring that only Atman exists, stating that "all the sentences of the Upanishads concerning non-duality of Atman should be fully contemplated, should be contemplated."
 As Mayeda states, "how they [prasamcaksa or prasamkhyana versus parisamkhyana] differ from each other is not known."

-Prasamkhyana was advocated by Mandana Misra, the older contemporary of Shankara who was the most influential Advaitin until the 10th century.
+Prasamkhyana was advocated by Mandana Misra, the older contemporary of Shankara.
 "According to Mandana, the mahavakyas are incapable, by themselves, of bringing about brahmajnana.
 The Vedanta-vakyas convey an indirect knowledge which is made direct only by deep meditation (prasamkhyana).
 The latter is a continuous contemplation of the purport of the mahavakyas.
 Vācaspati Miśra, a student of Mandana Misra, agreed with Mandana Misra, and their stance is defended by the Bhamati-school, founded by Vācaspati Miśra.
 In contrast, the Vivarana school founded by Prakasatman (c.
 1200–1300) follows Shankara closely, arguing that the mahavakyas are the direct cause of gaining knowledge.